Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 Step 1: Welcome what is here now.

 Do not start by improving it.
-Start by letting it be named.
+Start by naming it.

 Step 2: Welcome the wanting.